matthewpalamos/Gallery/README.md

 # Gallery

-Photo Gallery created as a demo.
+Photo Gallery created as a demo for HTML/CSS and Bootstrap.